eigerco/solana-spec/implementation-details.md

 #### Processing prune messages
 * expired messages are ignored
-* each entry from the list of prunes is added to the bloom filter - no more push messages from such nodes will be sent to their peers
+* each entry from the list of prunes is added to the bloom filter - no more push messages from such nodes will be sent to nodes peers

 #### Processing ping messages